HedonisticOpportunist/Drawing-App/README.md

-# drawing_app_minfied
+# drawing_app

-The drawing app minified for submission.
+This was written for the university module: Introduction to Programming II / CM1010 (University of London).

 URL: https://hedonisticopportunist.github.io/drawing_app/